-A total craft room revamp was in order!
+It’s that time of year to organize the house.
+With that in mind, I’m bringing back a fun post from last year… A total craft room organization was in order!
+Want to see the Before and After?
 I’d love for you all to think that I’m not only a good crafter, but I keep a brilliantly clean house, have perfect children, and I’m married to Brad Pitt.
 But more than likely, you probably don’t believe that.
-I mean, Brad barely gives me the time of day.
-Ha!
+I mean, Brad barely even gives me the time of day.

 In all actuality, I’m kind of a messy crafter.
 While the rest of the house stays on the good side of mildly disgusting, my crafty work room is often allowed to become a massive pit, piled with half-finished projects, leftover scraps from finished projects, empty paint cans, paint cans that I forgot to put the lid on, paint cans that I simply lost the lid, containers full of long forgotten crafty mixtures that I probably should have written down.
 Hazardous waste, maybe?

 Well, at least I admit it.
 When it comes to my room, I figure I’m the only one that has to wallow in it.

 But every once in a while, I’m bitten with the neat bug and decide to organize my crafty room and make it much more user friendly.
 After all, I spend a whole ton of time in there.
 So my daughter and I went on a trip to Ikea, f0und a bunch of great containers, a cute carpet, and some odds and ends.
 I spent $50, and created a whole new organized atmosphere.

 So here are the before and after photos for you to see.
 Along with a bunch of commentary.
 Because I’m gonna keep it real here.